Address: Leeds Waterfront, Leeds, LS10 1JQ View on Google map

 Places to eat:

-There are several picnic benches around the waterfront; alongside the River Aire at the top of New Dock and alongside the canal at Granary Wharf.
+There are several picnic benches around the waterfront; alongside the River Aire at the top of Leeds Dock and alongside the canal at Granary Wharf.

 The best place to see a lot of the birds is near the weir opposite the Royal Armouries.
 Download our free nature spotters' guide and look out for otters, mink and all sorts of water birds.